affinitydb/doc/terminology.md

 unit to real number values (most of the common units for length, speed, surface, volume, weight etc. are supported, both in the metric and imperial systems).
 This enhances the semantic and self-descriptive capabilities of a PIN.
 It also enables mvStore to perform automatic conversions, when processing compatible types in expressions.
-Units are described in detail in the [mvSQL reference](./mvSQL reference.md#unit-of-measurement).
+Units are described in detail in the [pathSQL reference](./pathSQL reference.md#units-of-measurement).

 ###RDF
 mvStore does not yet provide a complete solution for RDF, OWL or SPARQL.